National Cowboy & Western Heritage Museum

-The National Cowboy & Western Heritage Museum is a museum in Oklahoma City, Oklahoma, United States, with more than 28,000 Western and American Indian art works and artifacts.
+The National Cowboy & Western Heritage Museum is a museum in Oklahoma City, Oklahoma, United States, with more than 28,000 Western and Native American art works and artifacts.
 The facility also has the world's most extensive collection of American rodeo photographs, barbed wire, saddlery, and early rodeo trophies.
 Museum collections focus on preserving and interpreting the heritage of the American West.
-The museum becomes an art gallery during the annual Prix de West Invitational Art Exhibition and Sale each June.
-The Prix de West Artists sell original works of art as a fund raiser for the museum.
-The expansion and renovation was designed by Curtis W. Fentress, FAIA, RIBA of Fentress Architects.
+The museum has an extensive collection of paintings by Charles Marion Russell and Frederic Remington.
+It also hosts the annual Prix de West Invitational Art Exhibition and Sale each June, one of the leading events in the world of Western American Art.
+The Prix de West Artists sell original works of art as a fundraiser for the museum.

 History

 The museum was established in 1955 as the Cowboy Hall of Fame and Museum, from an idea proposed by Chester A. Reynolds, to honor the cowboy and his era.
 Later that same year, the name was changed to the National Cowboy Hall of Fame and Museum.
 In 1960, the name was changed again to the National Cowboy Hall of Fame and Western Heritage Center.
 The American Alliance of Museums gave the museum full accreditation in 2000, when it took on its present name.

 To maintain the memory of the founder, the museum grants the Chester A. Reynolds Memorial Award.
 This prize is granted to a person or institution contributing to the preservation of American West history and heritage.